-Home Remedies For Dysphonia
+Home Remedies For Dysphonia Symptoms

-Types and Causes of Dysphonias
+Types and causes of dysphonia

-- Acute laryngitis: related to the most frequently-occurring respiratory problems.
+- Acute laryngitis: related to the most frequently-occurring respiratory problems

-- Systemic disease: hypothyroidism, lupus, or autoimmune disease.
+- Systemic disease: hypothyroidism, lupus, or autoimmune disease

 - Grind an onion and two tablespoons of honey in the blender.
 Strain, and drink three tablespoons a day.

-- Make gargles several times a day from a tablespoon of sea salt mixed with a cup of hot water.
+- Gargle a tablespoon of sea salt mixed with a cup of hot water.
 Use several times a day.

 - Extract the juice of one lemon and mix it with half a cup of water and half a teaspoon of baking soda.
 Drink once a day.